HariAr2/Discord-Bot/README.md

 - [ /user ] Command 4: Describes info about the user.
 - [ /bye ] Command 5: Says Bye.
 - [ /spam ] Command 6: Spams a Word for 20 times.
+- [ /translate ] Command 7: Translate a word from English to French

  Getting Started: